francojc/assess-writing/README.md

 Remember to configure `llm` with your API keys separately.

-## `writing-tools` Repository Structure
+## `assess-writing` Repository Structure

 *   `flake.nix`: Defines the Nix flake, its packages (`writing-*` scripts), the project template, and a development shell for working on the tools themselves.
 *   `scripts/`: Contains the raw Bash scripts (`convert_pdf_to_png.sh`, `extract_text_from_image.sh`, `assess_assignment.sh`, `main.sh`).
 These are wrapped by the Nix derivations defined in `flake.nix`.
 *   `template/`: Contains the file structure and basic configuration files (`flake.nix`, `.envrc`, `.gitignore`, placeholder `docs/`, `pdfs/`) used by `nix flake init -t ... #project`.
 *   `README.md`: This file.

-## Developing `writing-tools`
+## Developing `assess-writing`

-If you want to modify the scripts or the flake itself within this `writing-tools` repository:
+If you want to modify the scripts or the flake itself within this `assess-writing` repository:

 1. Clone this repository.
-2.  `cd writing-tools`
+2.  `cd assess-writing`
 3. Run `direnv allow` or `nix develop`.
-This will load the `devShell` defined in `writing-tools/flake.nix`, which includes `shellcheck` and the packaged tools themselves for testing.
+This will load the `devShell` defined in `assess-writing/flake.nix`, which includes `shellcheck` and the packaged tools themselves for testing.